 Confidence is an elusive attribute.
 We all feel we have it – or had it – at some point in our careers.
 But, as we age, some of us have less of it.
 Why?
-The authors of The Confidence Code, What Every Woman Should Know, believe it is tied to risk.
+The authors of The Confidence Code: What Women Should Know, believe it is tied to risk.
 As we age, our likelihood for risk aversion increases.

 Early in our careers, we probably had less at stake when in came to taking chances.
 It was fine to take a leap off that cliff in order to advance professionally.
 Long hours on the job, the risk it might have taken to relocate, the risk to start your own business, etc., didn’t seem too much to bear.
 But, as we grew older, started to have families, and thought about retirement, the more it seemed that taking any sort of risk was, well, too risky.

 Several years back, LinkedIn, Connect: Professional Women’s Network, Powered by Citi hosted an on-line chat with Katty Kay and Claire Shipman, authors of The Confidence Code.
 It was a fascinating conversation from women of all ages and professions.
 I was most interested in how Kay and Shipman answered questions posed by those of us who are 50+ with regard to confidence.

 As it turns out, according to the research the authors have done, we become more risk averse and less willing to take on tasks that push us outside of our comfort zone as we age.
 From the questions asked, women over the age of 50 seemed to want to break the cycle of low confidence.
 The authors made a few recommendations to get us to take the next step.
 Here are a few of their comments: